AuthorCarpentry/executable-documents-rstudio/02-modifying-appearance.md

 style, you can download a csl style file from the [Zotero style registry](https://www.zotero.org/styles).
 We've included an Americal Chemical Society CSL file in the data directory.
-You add the citation style file by using the csl section of the YAML like:
+You add the citation style file by using the csl section of the YAML (this is a new section, like bibliography):

 ```
 csl: american-chemical-society.csl